MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study 1 Prod Mgmt EX 1 to 4.md

 lab:
   title: Case study 1 Product information management
   module: 'Module 1: Implement product information management'
-  description: 'Some new products are introduced by USMF and must be added to the new warehouse.
+  description: 'New products are introduced by USMF and must be added to the new warehouse.
 As supply chain manager, you will have to create 2 new products:'
   duration: 30 minutes
-  level: 100
+  level: 200
   islab: true
 ---